According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 11.

 - We cannot see air, but we can feel its presence in many ways.

-- The clothes hanging on a clothesline swing because of the presence of air.
+- The clothes were hanging on a clothesline swing because of the presence of air.

 - This layer extends up to many kilometres above the surface of the earth and is called the atmosphere.